Shivampanwar/data-engineering-movielens/README.md

 To SSH to your VM, generate SSH key on your local computer.
 Mine is Ubuntu therefore I used ssh-keygen -t rsa -f ~/.ssh/de-zoomkey -C shivam -b 2048 Your ~/.ssh folder will now have two files namely de-zoomkey and de-zoomkey.pub for private and public part respectively.
-Add the public key to your project metadata in https://console.cloud.google.com/compute/metadata Following this ssh to your instance with below command. ssh -i ~/.ssh/de-zoomkey shivam@34.131.174.70
+Add thebucket-deproject public key to your project metadata in https://console.cloud.google.com/compute/metadata Following this ssh to your instance with below command. ssh -i ~/.ssh/de-zoomkey shivam@34.131.174.70